lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level2/polymer-in-water.rst

     of water, as well as between the oxygen atoms of water and the oxygen atoms of the PEG molecule.

+.. container:: justify

+    Note the difference in the structure of the water before and after the PEG molecule is being stretched.
+This effect is described in the 2017 publication by Liese et al.

 Add salt to the mixture
 -----------------------